Rengo-Labs/CasperLabs-StakeableToken/README.md

-# CasperLabs-Wise-WiseToken
+# CasperLabs-Stakeable-StakeableToken
-Implementation of `Transfer Helper`, `Stable USD`, `Liquidity Guard` and `Wise Token` contracts for CasperLabs Blockchain.
+Implementation of `Transfer Helper`, `Stable USD`, `Liquidity Guard` and `Stakeable Token` contracts for CasperLabs Blockchain.

 ## Table of contents
 - [Interacting with the contract](#interacting-with-the-contract)